Geometry of finite-time thermodynamic cycles with anisotropic thermal fluctuations: Geometry of cyclic processes

 \section{Geometry of cyclic processes}

 Let us consider a cyclic transition of period $t_f$.
-From conservation of energy (the first law), the work output is the difference between the quasi-static heat and the dissipative one, i.e.
+From the first law of thermodynamics, the work output is the difference between the quasi-static heat and the dissipative one, i.e.,

 Moreover, we define the efficiency of the cycle as the ratio between the work output and the maximum amount of work that can be extracted in a quasi-static setting \cite{Bradner2020geom}, this is,